 We also explore that pliers of the Super Tool 300 offer an easier opening up compared to Leatherman’s other models.
 Even after a long period of usage, it still folds tightly every time.

 Our one complaint is that the blades are not accessible from the outside edge.
-You may need to overturn all components to retake the blades, then close back around it.
+You may need to overturn all components to retake the blades, then close back around them.

 - 19 tools in one item